kuehlapis/SC1015_MiniProj/README.md

 - Keras Neural Network

 <h3>5.
-Model Evaluation
+Model Evaluation</h3>
 - Visualisations to identify imbalance data and effectiveness of Machine Learning Techniques
 - Evaluating with Precision, recall, f1 score.

 ### Conclusion
 - We were able to find a strong relation between these 5 features (concave points, area, perimeter, radius, and concavity) and diagnosis of breast tumor (benign or malignant).